A

 Hardwoods, Ceramic Tile or Laminate Flooring?
 These online companies move a lot of product and can be a

 smart way to go if you are careful and do your homework.
-You can save money if you buy from an
+The biggest problem I

 online flooring

-buying process works from start to finish.
-Shipping costs can be high and if
+Shipping costs can be high

-you are not happy with the product you may have to pay to ship it back and pay
+you are not happy with the product you may have to pay to ship it back and

 a hefty re-stocking fee.
 Some online flooring retailers are reputable and some are